Written by Mattie

 These puppies are even custom made to fit into your toaster for easy heating directly from the freezer.
 What more could you ask for?
 Don't get discouraged by the vodka.
 It cooks off completely during baking.
 It's there so the crust will both be easier to work with and contain less water to result in more flakiness.
 If you really aren't able to use vodka then change the water content of this recipe to 6 to 8 Tablespoons total.

-Vegan Strawberry Pop Tarts Recipe2 ½ cups all-purpose flour
+Vegan Strawberry Pop Tart Recipe2 ½ cups all-purpose flour

 2 Tablespoons sugar